 Enter Bird's Name in Search Box:

 There are two sub-species of the Willet.
-One is the Willet (Eastern), recognized by its dark plumage, when seen in the breeding season.
-Seen from the eastern tip of Newfoundland, along the coast of the Atlantic, right into Mexico and the Caribbean islands.
-The other is the Willet (Pacific), it has lighter coloured plumage, when seen in the breeding season.
+One is the Willet (Eastern), recognized by its dark plumage when seen in breeding season.
+It is seen from the eastern tip of Newfoundland, along the coast of the Atlantic, right into Mexico and the Caribbean islands.
+The other is the Willet (Pacific) and it has lighter coloured plumage when seen in breeding season.
 This shorebird nests on the plains of the US and Canada.
-It is regularly reported seen in the eastern portions of the North American continent, spends its winter months along the Pacific coast right into Mexico.
+It is regularly reported seen in the eastern portions of the North American continent and it spends its winter months along the Pacific coast right into Mexico.

-Willet are among the larger shorebirds seen in North America.
-Recognized by their chunky bodies, sturdy legs and thick bills.
-These birds when seen flying, have large white stripes through their wings, situated between black wing tips and coverts.
-Quite common to see them feeding on crabs during low tides waters.
+Willets are among the larger shorebirds seen in North America.
+They are recognized by their chunky bodies, sturdy legs and thick bills.
+When these birds fly, one can see large white stripes through their wings, situated between black wing tips and coverts.
+It is quite common to see them feeding on crabs during low tide waters.